json-schema-org/referencing/draft-handrews-jri.md

 Any document that can be converted as described in the previous paragraph could equivalently evaluate syntactically valid JSON Pointers by substituting its own object and array definitions for JSON Objects and Arrays, and adjusting the string comparison rules as needed if it does not use Unicode.

-Note that a many documents in a format can be JSON Pointer-compatible, even if the format in general is not.
+Note even in a non-JSON Pointer-compatible format, many individual documents can still be JSON Pointer-compatible.
 For example, YAML is not compatible due to allowing non-string property values, but the very commonly used JSON-compatible subset of YAML is, of course, JSON Pointer-compatible.
 The proposed YAML media type registration {{?I-D.ietf-httpapi-yaml-mediatypes-03, Section 3.3}} addresses this, including the evaluation of JSON Pointers over YAML documents.

 On the other hand, the mixture of elements and attributes in XML means that XML is never JSON Pointer-compatible.
 There is no obvious single way to map XML to JSON-like objects and arrays, as demonstrated by the need for the `xml` keyword in {{oas3.1}}.